dominicchinedu/Employment-prospects-of-the-Nigerian-graduate/README.md

-This project tries to analyze the prospects of a Nigerian graduate in terms of career and employemnt.
+This project tries to analyze the prospects of a Nigerian graduate in terms of career and employment.
 It profers candid recommendations to graduates based on findings and results of our analysis.
 A big thanks to the stutern Nigeria for the data.